Information for employers

 - is endorsed by the Care Quality Commission (CQC)

 - is a CQC expectation - all employers should now be offering it.
-This CQC inspector briefing highlights how they look for evidence in their inspections.

 Although the Care Certificate is designed for new staff, it also offers opportunities for existing staff to refresh or improve their knowledge and skills.

 If you’re inducting a new manager, take a look at our Manager Induction Standards instead.

 Delivery and assessment